-(47) The Chief Financial Officer will provide reports to the Vice-Chancellor monthly; and to the Finance Committee of Council for each of its scheduled meetings which:
+- (51) The Chief Financial Officer will provide reports to the Vice-Chancellor and Chief Executive Officer monthly; and to the Finance and Infrastructure Committee for each of its scheduled meetings which:

-- a. address the university's:
+- a. address the University's:

 - i. liquidity profile

 - ii. interest rate profile

 - iii. foreign exchange transaction risk profile

 - iv. counterparty credit risk profile, and

 - v. operational risk profile.

 - b. show actual outcomes compared to risk limits and benchmarks, and

 - c. highlight breaches of limits/delegations.